Crawl Space Encapsulation

 CrawlDrain Crawl Space Drainage System

 Install AquaStop CrawlDrain and keep your crawl space free of water.
 This is an effective interior drain system that keeps your home dry.

 Crawl space repair benefits from superior drainage matting solutions.
 A dry crawl space creates a healthy, comfortable, and energy-efficient home.

-Why Might You Need to Encapsulate Your Crawl Space?
+Why You Need to Encapsulate Your Crawl Space

-Crawl spaces tend to be prone to mold and mildew.
-That musty smell is mold and mildew.
-Mold and mildew typically only grow and thrive when the humidity levels are at or above 70%, although there’s a bit of wiggle room where mold and mildew may grow at slightly lower levels.
+Crawl spaces tend to be prone to mold and mildew which typically only grow when the humidity levels are at or above 70%.

 FAQs About Crawl Space Encapsulation

 Crawl space encapsulation is a crucial part of making sure your home stays healthy overall.
 However, some homeowners don’t know that crawl space encapsulation is so important.
 Here are a few things to keep in mind as you try to understand the connection.

 - Crawl Space Health Is Connected to Home Health

 It’s important to remember that your crawl space’s health is an intrinsically important part of your home’s health.
 Your crawl space will share its air with the air in the rest of the home, so you should always do whatever you can to keep the crawl space air as healthy as possible.